awsdocs/aws-kms-developer-guide/doc_source/download-public-key.md

 [Key policies](key-policies.md) and [IAM policies](iam-policies.md) that control access to the KMS key within AWS KMS have no effect on operations performed outside of AWS\.
 Any user who can get the public key can use it outside of AWS KMS even if they don't have permission to encrypt data or verify signatures with the KMS key\.

 **Key usage restrictions**
 Key usage restrictions are not effective outside of AWS KMS\.
 If you call the [Encrypt](https://docs.aws.amazon.com/kms/latest/APIReference/API_Encrypt.html) operation with a KMS key that has a `KeyUsage` of `SIGN_VERIFY`, the AWS KMS operation fails\.
-But if you encrypt data outside of AWS KMS with a public key from an KMS key with a `KeyUsage` of `SIGN_VERIFY`, the data cannot be decrypted\.
+But if you encrypt data outside of AWS KMS with a public key from a KMS key with a `KeyUsage` of `SIGN_VERIFY`, the data cannot be decrypted\.

 **Algorithm restrictions**
 Restrictions on the encryption and signing algorithms that AWS KMS supports are not effective outside of AWS KMS\.
 If you encrypt data with the public key from a KMS key outside of AWS KMS, and use an encryption algorithm that AWS KMS does not support, the data cannot be decrypted\.